mdkinney/edk2-email-archive-webhook/Readme.md

 * DONE 12-29-2021 - Add option to delete the repository cache

 * DONE 12-29-2021 - Add lock around all methods to perform GIT operations or file operations in Repository

+  Updated 1-1-2022 to add lock around patch email and diff operations.
+Still has corner case if git repo is deleted or corrupted between the time it was fetched and the time it was used for patch email/diff operations.

 * DONE 12-23-2021 - Add support for SH256 auth of request header from GitHub Should we upgrade from SHA1 to SHA256 for GitHub Request HMAC auth?
 YES